Publishers’ Ethical Responsibilities and Duties

 - Contact information: Each journal provides the contact information for its editorial office.

 - Author fees / Access: The journals database are fully open access and full texts of published articles are available for everyone who can get access to the journal website free of charge.
 Besides, article processing (tracking, editing, formatting, DOI, plagiarism checker tool, page design, online publication, hosting, etc.) has a considerable cost for each journal’s team.
-Since Rovedar Journals do not charge for access, we rely on other means of funding publication.
-Hence, with attention to scientific, non-commercial, and free access aspects of journals, paying article processing and publication charge is required to cover the formatting and online hosting costs of each accepted article.
+Since Rovedar Journals do not charge for access, all Journals were supported by Rovedar Co. until the end of 2023.

 - Copyright: Journals made clear the type of copyright under which authors work will be published.
 Upon acceptance of the manuscript, authors will be asked to complete a ‘Journal Publishing Agreement’.